This is fun. Make your own wordle. You can customize it and post in on your blog.

 "We have constructed two large garden beds on the high and dry area near the road, where we grow a wide variety of fruits, vegetables, and herbs.
 Plantings include papayas, pineapples, tomatoes, sweet potatoes, beans, sugar snap peas, turnips, basil, and peppermint, to name just a few.
 Due to the hot climate, the major planting season for traditional food crops in Florida is fall instead of spring.
 Each year we have two planting cycles, one spring planting for summer fruits and flowers, and one fall planting for vegetables and herbs.
 This also allows for two harvest celebrations!"

 "[...]the initial joy of acquiring a new object, such as a new car, fades over time as people become accustomed to seeing it every day.
-Experiences, on the other hand, continue to provide happiness through memories long after the event occurred."
+Experiences, on the other hand, continue to provide happiness through memories long after the event occurred."The researchers found that those participants who wrote about their experiences had a higher satisfaction rating than those who wrote about their recent purchases.

 "People are starting to feel there is so much more to life.
 Everything you bring into your house becomes a responsibility.
 You have to care for it, clean it, and ultimately, dispose of it.
 I don't want to say it's empty to shop, but to me, a great conversation is worth way more than anything I could pull off a shelf."